chrisladzamach/OrichalcosShunnoros/README.md

 <p align="center"><a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&weight=500&pause=1000&width=900&lines=Software+analyst+and+developer+focused+on+building+efficient+solutions.;Passionate+about+creating+robust+applications+with+modern+technologies.;Experienced+in+both+backend+and+frontend%2C+specializing+in+Node.js+and+React.;Innovating+with+SQL+and+NoSQL+databases+for+dynamic+projects.;Constantly+learning+and+improving+my+programming+skills." alt="Typing SVG" /></a></p>

 # About Me:
 Software Analyst and Developer interested in creating effective and efficient solutions.
 I have experience in JavaScript, React.js, Python, and backend technologies such as Node.js and Express.
 I specialize in building applications that solve real problems.
 My knowledge of SQL and NoSQL databases, such as PostgreSQL and MongoDB, allows me to manage data optimally.
-I am always looking to learn more and collaborate on projects contributing innovation.
+I'm always looking to learn more and collaborate on projects contributing innovation.

 # 💻 Tech Stack: